18 min read

 Sharing

-Obviously, in the absence of the --net option to unshare, the bash program running in the forked process will inherit the --net namespace from its parent, and we can see this by listing out the processes ns directory in /proc:
+In the absence of the --net option to unshare, the bash program running in the forked process below will inherit the --net namespace from its parent, and we can see this by listing out the processes ns directory in /proc:

 # On the host.